coderefinery/presentations/talk.md

 ## Recommendations for follow-up project from PM

 - Support continuation of a GitLab service for 3 subsequent years and observe growth
-- Closer collaboration with Software Carpentry
+- Closer collaboration with Software Carpentry (fund a coordinator)
 - Transfer course maintenance to the community (to volunteers)
 - Recruit instructors from the .blue[research community]
 - Allocate .blue[administrative support] for the project for training coordination and reporting